shiv62002/MAD-RAISIN/README.md

 ## Key Takeaways
 This project highlights my ability to:
-- interpret and execute assembly-like instructions
+- Interpret and execute assembly-like instructions
-- scan binary values and extract data using bit operators
+- Scan binary values and extract data using bit operators
-- manage arrays and memory during instruction execution
+- Manage arrays and memory during instruction execution
-- build a working processor simulation in C within a UNIX environment
+- Build a working processor simulation in C within a UNIX environment

-## Example Command Line Usage